The King's School, Grantham

-The King's School is a British grammar school with academy status, in the market town of Grantham, Lincolnshire, England.
+The King's School is an 11–18 boys grammar school with academy status, in the market town of Grantham, Lincolnshire, England.
 The school's history can be traced to 1329, and was re-endowed by Richard Foxe in 1528.
 Located on Brook Street, the school's site has expanded over the course of its history, with some school buildings dating back to 1497.

 Today, King's remains an all-boys grammar school, with just over 1,000 pupils.
 King's and another Grantham grammar school, Kesteven and Grantham Girls' School, share teaching resources for sixth form study in certain subjects; since 2006–2007, timetables for this study have been co-ordinated between both schools.